 - Large Ham: Mikey, especially his "He didn't steal no bike either!" moment.
 He's not even the only one in the cast overdoing it.

 - Ham-to-Ham Combat: He was only following the example of the gal who played Betty, as she was the only one in this film who had any kind of previous acting experience (and she'd never been in a movie either).

-- Non-Indicative Name: There is no teenaged strangler, nor does the strangler kill teenagers exclusively.
+- Never Trust a Title: There is no teenaged strangler, nor does the strangler kill teenagers exclusively.
 Likely intentional, not just to cash in on the "Teenage X" genre, but as a Red Herring (Would you look at anyone other than the janitor if you weren't looking specifically for a teenager?)